KaltunAhmed/prayer-times/README.md

 - Message me and request the .env file.

-- Create a new branch on your forked repo to work on!
+- Create a new branch onto your forked repo to work on!

 - Make your changes and push to your fork.